gabrielmcg/vp-netlify-test/post-deploy/install-helm.md

 - A Deployment is used to create a Replica Set of nginx pods. (`templates/deployment.yaml`)
 - A Service is used to create a gateway to the pods running in the replica set (`templates/service.yaml`)

-The `values.yaml` exposes a few of the configuration options in the charts
+The `values.yaml` exposes a few of the configuration options in the charts.

 ```
 # cd ~/Docker-SimpliVity